POETSII/poets-dpd/readme.md

 - `bin/change_world_dt` : Reads a world and writes out an identical world with a different `dt` (time-step).
-This is quite a heavy-weight process for such a small change, but is usually quite fast as long as your aren't doing it a lot.
+This is quite a heavy-weight process for such a small change, but is usually fast enough (e.g. seconds) as long as your aren't doing it a lot.

 Testing
 -------